jayinai/nail-machine-learning/mlops.md

 -  ML is highly iterative in its nature.
 While some steps, such as business scoping and metrics, change less frequently, feature engineering and model training for examples can iterate very fast, which is a good thing because that's how your model improve.
 So don't assume the previous steps would follow a linear fashion.

+### <ins> Ways to Deploy ML Models

+There are different directions to think about how to deploy ML models in production:

+- Do we want to deploy machine learning models as a **real-time** prediction service (email auto complete) or in a **batch** prediction mode (Netflix movie recommendation updates every N hours for a user)?
+- Do we want to deploy models **on device** (some factory production lines) or as a web service?

+There are different factors to consider when we choose one of the previous directions:

+- **Latency**: How quickly does an application/user require the results of the model prediction?
+- **Throughput**: how many query per second (QPS) are we expecting?
+- **Data privacy**: Are there issues/concerns about sending data to the cloud?
+- **Network connectivity**: is there limited internet/network connectivity, and is the model required to make prediction even without internet?
+- **Cost**: some deployment options would be more costly then others.
+What's the cost expectation?

+Let's take deploying models as an independent service (most commonly REST APIs) as an example and see some options:

+- **On-prem vs. cloud**: you can provision virtual machines locally or on the cloud to accept REST APIs calls to your models
+- **Virutal machines (VM) vs. containers**: compared to provisioning VM, you can also use lightweight service such as dock containers (which is recommended in most cases) to host your models.
+There are even open source solution specifically built to package ML models in containers, such as Cog, BentoML, and Truss
+- **CPU vs. GPU**: you may wonder this especially for deep learning models (neural networks).
+But just because they are trained on GPU doesn't mean they have to be served on GPU as well.
+In fact, you can [serve 1 billion+ daily requests using neural network models on CPU only](https://www.youtube.com/watch?v=Nw77sEAn_Js)
+- **Serverless**: Yet another way to deploy ML models is to do it in a serverless fashion so you don't even have to worry about infrastructure.
+It has its con though: if you don't have a stable traffic, it sometimes would take a while for the service to re-start, causing latency for real-time prediction use cases

+### <ins> Ways to Speed Up Model Inference

+Other things being equal, you almost always want your model inference to take less time.
+It will involve a tradeoff between model performance (metrics such as accuray, F1 score etc.) so it's a judgement call.
+If you ever want to speed up model inference time in production, here are some ways:

+- **Model distillation**: once you have a large model that you've trained, you can train a smaller model that imitates the behavior of your larger one.
+It basically creates a much smaller model with a tolerable performace decrease - e.g., inference time reduced to 1/3 with a accuray decrease of only 0.5%.
+An example is DistilBERT to BERT
+- **Quantization**: you execute some or potentially all of the operations in your model in a lower fidelity representation, e.g., use 8-bit integer or 16-bit floating point numbers
+- **Caching**: for some of your ML models, you realize some inputs are more common than others.
+Instead of always calling the model every time a user makes a request, let's store the common requests in a cache
+- **Horizontal scaling**: a more brute force way is to provision more containers/VMs/cores to share the workload of model inference

 ### <ins> Static vs. Dynamic Training

 - A ***static model*** is trained offline.
 That is, we train the model exactly once and then use that trained model for a while.